MrAlecJohnson/cms_tinkering/README.md

 # content_model
-Create and edit content models in a reproducible way.
+This is a reusable way to export a content model from an environment, transform that model (or just select the relevant types), and then import it to another environment.

+Also includes a set of functions for changing parts of a content model.

-**contentful_api_real** is a framework for whatever creation or change methods I want to run.
+**contentful_api_real.rb** is a framework for whatever creation or change methods I want to run.
 Specify the changes at the end of this then run it.

-**contentful_functions** is a set of methods for adding, removing and changing types and fields
+**contentful_functions.rb** is a set of methods for adding, removing and changing types and fields.

-**contentful_fields** is a record of all the fields and their associated varieties of interface settings

-**contentful_types** records the content types, which fields they include, and which interface settings to apply to each of those fields

-The Python file was the version I started with - it's no longer important.
-You can also ignore contentful_api_test_area and contentful_deliver.
-These are just for my testing purposes.
+**transform_export.rb** is makes changes to the exported content model and resaves it to a new json file.
+At the moment all it does is delete content types that aren't yet ready for the master environment.

+**type_migration.template** is a bash script template that environment ids adding.
+Then rename it to .command and run it.
+It will export, transform and import.

 ## How Contentful content models fit together
 A content model contains a number of content types.